1 John 2:12-14 Three Stages of Christian Maturity

 Thoughts to Ponder

-- How does Jesus charge His disciples to help them face this problem?
+• How does Jesus instruct His disciples to help them overcome this challenge?

 1. The Three Stages of Christian Maturity from 1 John 2:12-14

 People can be funny.
-Parents invest much more money and energy in a baby's birth than in his or her upbringing.
-Once the baby is born, parents often decrease their input into their children’s lives.
-Babies are very demanding, so once their obvious needs are met, parents can easily decrease the amount of focus they once had on their child.
+Parents spend much more money and energy on a baby's birth than on their upbringing.
+Once the baby is born, parents often reduce their involvement in their children’s lives.
+Babies are very demanding, so once their obvious needs are met, parents can quickly lessen the attention they give to their child.

 The same is often true in Christian life.
 Many Christians talk about salvation and make many evangelistic efforts but spend less time following up or caring for new believers.
-This can be tragic, for they waste many evangelistic efforts without follow-up.
+This can be tragic, because they waste many evangelistic efforts without proper follow-up.

-Christian growth patterns parallel human growth patterns.
-Unlike animals, humans spend much of their lives cared for and instructed.
-These many years of nurturing are with purpose, being designed to nurture their children.
-Animals only have their physical growth to be concerned about, but humans need to pay heed to their mindsets, attitudes, and knowledge before their children and youth can function as adults.
+Christian growth patterns resemble human development.
+Unlike animals, humans spend much of their lives being cared for and instructed.
+These years of nurturing serve a purpose, as they are designed to prepare them for future responsibilities.
+Animals only need to focus on physical growth, but humans must also pay attention to their mindsets, attitudes, and knowledge so that their children and youth can function as adults.

-John showed much concern over this element of growth.
-In the Gospel of John, he speaks about the different degrees to which people believe in Jesus.
-Jesus, too, often used illustrations of life and growth to describe Christians’ spiritual development.
-The point is clear.
-God’s goal is to bring people into His kingdom and develop strong, joyful, and loving people as His representatives.
-This wonderfully works with the Great Commission: “Go and make disciples …” (Matthew 28:18-20).
-We need to train those who enter God’s family.
+John expressed significant concern about this aspect of growth.
+In the Gospel of John, he discusses the varying degrees to which people believe in Jesus.
+Jesus also often used illustrations of life and growth to describe the spiritual development of Christians.
+The message is clear: God’s goal is to bring people into His kingdom and shape them into strong, joyful, and loving representatives.
+This aligns perfectly with the Great Commission: “Go and make disciples …” (Matthew 28:18-20).
+We must train those who join God’s family.

-God is intent on making His saved children Christ’s disciples.
-Disciple means ‘a learner,’ so discipling means causing a person to learn.
-But many have not asked what this growth looks like, more than mastering a doctrinal statement or regular church attendance.
+God is committed to making His saved children into Christ’s disciples.
+A disciple means ‘a learner,’ so discipling involves helping someone learn.
+However, many have not considered what this growth actually looks like—more than just mastering a doctrinal statement or attending church regularly.

-- Has anyone spent particular time discipling you when you first believed in it?
-Describe this time.
+• Has anyone spent specific time discipling you when you first believed?
+Describe that experience.

-- How would you describe this process to another Christian?
+• How would you explain this process to another Christian?

-Only a few churches or Christian leaders have given thought to these issues.
-Effective church programs tend to focus on the smooth operation of the church organization rather than understanding and developing the process of Christian growth.
-For sure, the spiritually concerned hope both are being accomplished.
-For instance, many churches have Sunday School, which originated centuries ago in England as a reading class for illiterate children.
-The intention was to teach them how to read the Bible.
-However, many churches mistakenly believe that today’s Sunday School meets the growth needs of their congregants.
+Only a few churches or Christian leaders have considered these issues.
+Effective church programs often prioritize the smooth operation of the church over understanding and fostering Christian growth.
+Certainly, the spiritually concerned hope both are being achieved.
+For example, many churches have Sunday School, which originated centuries ago in England as a reading class for children who were illiterate.
+The goal was to teach them how to read the Bible.
+However, many churches mistakenly believe that today’s Sunday School fulfills the growth needs of their members.
 Of course, learning the Bible always helps, but we need to be disciples, not just informed believers.
 (How are these different?)

-If not carefully thought out, programs like these can do more harm than good.
+If not carefully planned, programs like these can cause more harm than good.
 Why?
-There are two problems.
-First, we give them only a little of what they need now.
-Their nutrition is lacking.
-Second, Christian leaders and those being trained will believe that this input is all they need to grow spiritually.
-This produces undiscipled Christians who bear little or no fruit.
-The programs lack a long-term strategy built on God's spiritual development and goals for His people.
+There are two main issues.
+First, we provide them only a small amount of what they need currently, resulting in inadequate nourishment.
+Second, Christian leaders and those in training will believe that this input is all they require to grow spiritually.
+This leads to undisciplined Christians who produce little or no fruit.
+The programs lack a long-term strategy rooted in God's spiritual development and His goals for His people.

-We must be more strategic and build our course design on how Christians grow.
-Let’s use our limited time and resources to maximize results; our opportunities to teach and train God’s people are rare.
-Once we know how Christians spiritually develop, we can identify specific needs and be more strategic in handling those needs.
+We need to be more strategic and base our course design on how Christians grow.
+Let’s use our limited time and resources to achieve the best results; our chances to teach and train God’s people are few.
+Once we understand how Christians develop spiritually, we can identify specific needs and become more strategic in addressing those needs.

 Reflection

-- Think for a moment.
-What is the greatest need of the people you are serving?
-Identify one or two of these.
+• Take a moment to consider what is the greatest need of the people you serve?
+Identify one or two of these needs.

-- Have you thought of a way to minister to their particular needs?
+• Have you thought of a way to address their specific needs?

-Our solutions will often clash with the church’s programs.
-If we push forward too quickly, we will cause friction and resentment among leaders and God’s people.
-The best way is to devise God’s plan prayerfully, seeking God’s timing.
+Our solutions often conflict with the church’s programs.
+If we act too quickly, we risk causing friction and resentment among leaders and God’s people.
+The best way is to develop God’s plan prayerfully, seeking His timing.

 2. The 3 Stages of Christian Growth Compared

-How does God develop spiritual growth in His people?
-1 John 2:12-14 fascinatingly describes the three stages of discipleship.
+How does God foster spiritual growth in His people?
+1 John 2:12-14 fascinates by describing the three stages of discipleship.

 12 I am writing to you, little children, because your sins have been forgiven you for His name’s sake.
 13 I am writing to you, fathers, because you know Him who has been from the beginning.
 I am writing to you, young men, because you have overcome the evil one.
 I have written to you, children, because you know the Father.
 14 I have written to you, fathers, because you know Him who has been from the beginning.
 I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the evil one.
 (1 John 2:12-14)

-There are several ways to visualize the process of Christian discipleship other than the one presented in 1 John.
-Each picture provides an analogy that enables us to care for the believer appropriately.
-We can think of Christians as sheep and Christ as the true Shepherd.
-Our goal would be to train each sheep to listen and obey their Master.
-However, we will spend our time on this particular ‘growth’ pattern picture from 1 John 2:12-14.
-The childhood, youth, and adulthood stages help us understand how the spiritual growth process mirrors the physical maturation process.
+There are many ways to visualize the process of Christian discipleship besides the one presented in 1 John.
+Each analogy helps us understand how to care for believers properly.
+We can picture Christians as sheep and Christ as the true Shepherd.
+Our goal is to train each sheep to listen to and obey their Master.
+However, we will focus on this specific ‘growth’ pattern from 1 John 2:12-14.
+The stages of childhood, youth, and adulthood help us see how spiritual growth reflects physical development.

-The Young: The young believer masters the fight over the world, Satan, and the flesh with God’s Word.
+• The Young: The young believer masters the struggle against the world, Satan, and the flesh through God’s Word.

 The three groups are inclusive.
 Every genuine believer belongs to one of the three stages of life: child, young person, or adult.
 John decided to teach more about spiritual life through this picture.
-We will do this in two ways.
+We will approach this in two ways.
 First, we will learn to compare this picture of spiritual growth with how people grow physically.
-Second, John will make special comments regarding each group.
+Second, John will offer specific comments regarding each group.

-The groupings enable us to cater to the unique needs of any individual Christian at any given stage of discipleship.
-God oversees the specially designed experiences believers need to grow at their particular stage of spiritual life: a child, father, or young.
-We only facilitate it.
+The groupings allow us to address the specific needs of each individual Christian at any stage of discipleship.
+God guides the specially designed experiences believers require to grow at their particular stage of spiritual life: a child, a father, or a young person.
+We simply facilitate it.

 Spiritual life begins with a spiritual birth.